Aloshi/EmulationStation/THEMES.md

 Example
 =======

-Here's a simple theme that defines some colors and displays a background:
+Here's a theme that defines some colors, displays a background, and displays a logo in the top left corner:
 ```
 <theme>
 	<listPrimaryColor>0000FF</listPrimaryColor>